 Investigation of a Complaint and Internal Appeal Process

 At the conclusion of the EEO Unit’s investigation of a potential Title VI violation, the customer will receive a Determination Letter.
 This letter will indicate the outcome of the investigation and convey whether a violation did or did not occur.

 If the customer seeks to internally appeal the EEO Unit’s determinations, the customer may request an appeal to CTA’s Title VI Appeals Committee by completing and submitting the Title VI Appeal Form to the address or e-mail address listed on the document.
 Title VI appeals must be filed within fifteen (15) business days from the date of the Determination Letter.
 The Title VI Appeals Committee will not consider any new evidence or re-investigate a complaint.
 The Title VI Appeals Committee will review the investigation and reach a conclusion about the findings within thirty (30) business days.

 Filing a Complaint with U.S Department of Transportation

-In addition to customers’ rights to file a complaint with CTA, customers also have the right to file a Title VI complaint with the U.S. Department of Transportation, Federal Transit Administration’s Office of Civil Rights.
-The regional office is located at 200 West Adams Street, Suite 320, Chicago, IL 60606.
+In addition to customers’ rights to file a complaint with CTA, customers also have the right to file a Title VI complaint with U.S. Department of Transportation, Federal Transit Administration’s Office of Civil Rights.
+The headquarters office is located at 1200 New Jersey Ave, SE, Washington D.C.
+20590, and the regional office is located at 200 West Adams Street, Suite 320, Chicago, IL 60606.

 If a customer files a Title VI complaint with the CTA’s EEO Unit and also files a complaint regarding the same subject matter with an external agency or court, the EEO Unit will cease its investigation into the matter.